 Pimples after microneedling - why do you get them and how do you avoid them?

 Acne after microneedling is common and usually temporary.
-Many experience small blemishes or pimples a few days after the treatment, especially with home treatment.
-It doesn't automatically mean something went wrong – but there are several reasons why it happens.
+Many experience small rashes or pimples a few days after the treatment, especially with home treatments.
+This does not automatically mean something went wrong – but there are several reasons why it happens.

 Here we go through why acne can occur, how to distinguish a normal skin reaction from a problem, and what you can do to reduce the risk in the future.